MaxwellDG/piecework-btc/README.md

 Once an .env.local file has been populated correctly, run the command 'yarn' (you must have yarn installed on your local) to install all dependencies.

+# Migrations

+If you are returning to this project and want to update your database, run the command 'node migrations/m_1.ts' from the root directory.
+This will update your database with the latest schemas.

 Then you may run the development server:

 ```bash